CharlieHesuda/XAML-/Compiling-From-Source.md

 Set the startup project to be `Demos\MaterialDesignDemo`, compile and run (or simply press F5).

 The first time you compile the project you will likely get the error `ShowMeTheXAML was added to the MaterialDesignDemo project.
 Please rebuild the project.`.
 This is expected and should only occur the very first time you compile the library.
 Simply re-build the solution (from the top menu Build>>Rebuild Solution).
+You must **rebuild**, not just a normal incremental build.
 If you continue to get this error, you may need to restart Visual Studio.
+For more details see [this comment](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/issues/1187#issuecomment-462640254).

 This library uses [paket](https://fsprojects.github.io/Paket/) to install its dependencies.
 Typically these should be downloaded automatically for you when you first compile the solution.